GoldJns/camunda-nextgen/README.md

 This will start the service on the default port (usually `8080`), and you can test it via the browser or Postman, depending on the service.

-If you want to run all services together, it's recommended to use Docker Compose.

 ## Camunda Identity